adobe/spectrum-web-components/packages/action-menu/README.md

 ## Accessibility

 An `sp-action-menu` parent will ensure that the wrapped `sp-menu` features a role of `menu` and contains children with the role `menuitem`.
-Upon focusing the `sp-action-menu` using `ArrowDown` will also open the menu while throwing focus into first selected (or unselected when none are selected) menu item for easy selecting of a new value.
+Upon focusing the `sp-action-menu` using `ArrowDown` will also open the menu while throwing focus into first selected (or unselected when none are selected) menu item to assist in selecting of a new value.